wuchris-ch/clinic-portal/README.md

   GRANT ALL ON profiles TO service_role, authenticated;
   GRANT SELECT ON profiles TO anon;
   GRANT ALL ON leave_requests TO service_role, authenticated;
+  GRANT SELECT, INSERT, UPDATE, DELETE ON leave_requests TO anon;
+  GRANT ALL ON leave_request_dates TO service_role, authenticated;
+  GRANT SELECT, INSERT, UPDATE, DELETE ON leave_request_dates TO anon;
   GRANT ALL ON leave_types TO service_role, authenticated;
   GRANT SELECT ON leave_types TO anon;
+  GRANT ALL ON pay_periods TO service_role, authenticated;
+  GRANT SELECT ON pay_periods TO anon;
   GRANT ALL ON notification_recipients TO service_role, authenticated;
   GRANT ALL ON announcements TO service_role, authenticated;
   GRANT SELECT ON announcements TO anon;